 1972: Paul Henderson scores one of the most famous goals in hockey history to give Canada a 6-5 victory against the Soviet Union in the eighth and final game of the Summit Series in Moscow.

-But Esposito picks up an errant pass from Cournoyer and pokes the puck toward goaltender Vladislav Tretiak, who makes an easy save.
+But Esposito picks up an errant pass from Cournoyer and pokes the puck toward goalie Vladislav Tretiak, who makes an easy save.
 However, no one picks up Henderson after he's tripped and crashes into the end boards.
 Henderson gets to the front of the net, shovels the puck at Tretiak and then flips the rebound into the net with 34 seconds left.

 When the final buzzer sounds, Canada has its third straight victory and wins the series 4-3-1.

 The series is a watershed moment for hockey.
 The Soviets' speed and skill announces to the world that they don't have to take a back seat to the NHL or anyone else.
 But Canada teaches them a few lessons about heart, desire and the role of emotion.

 "[Legendary Soviet coach Anatoli] Tarasov said, 'We can skate with the Canadians.
 Our skill level is there.
 We can shoot as well as they do.
-The one advantage they have is their spirit,'" Henderson said.
+The one advantage they have is their spirit,'" Henderson says.
 "I believe that's what the separation was.
 We were able to dig down and do something that they weren't able to beat."

 1926: The New York Rangers, preparing for their first NHL season, acquire center Frank Boucher in a trade with Vancouver of the Western Hockey League for $15,000.
 Boucher becomes one of the Rangers' first stars, helping them win the Stanley Cup in 1928 and 1933.
 He also wins the Lady Byng Trophy so often (seven times in a span of eight years) that Lady Byng, the donor of the trophy, gives him the original and donates a new one.

 1929: The NHL makes a major change to the way the game is played by allowing forward passing in all three zones.
 Prior to the rule change, teams are not permitted to make forward passes in the attacking zone.
 The rule change provides a major boost to offense around the League.